blttll/fixc/README.md

 ## Example scenario file

-Copy the content to the file that you have provided in `-f` option.
-Example, `-f="input.log": Input file` options
+Copy the scenario content to the file that you have provided in `-f` option.
+Example, copy it to `input.log` provided in `-f="input.log": Input file` options

 ```
 # logon